jeyabalajis/simple-rule-engine/README.md

 # simple-rule-engine

 A __lightweight__ yet __powerful__ rule engine that allows declarative specification of business rules and **saves tons of repeated development work**.

-This library has been packaged under this [pypi repository](https://pypi.org/project/simpleruleengine/2.0.0/)
+- This library has been utilized in authoring & evaluation of a number of complex credit decisioning, upgrade/downgrade, and lender evaulation criteria rules at [FundsCorner](https://medium.com/fundscornertech)
+- This library can also be considered as a _Policy Framework_ for validating IaC (Infrastructure as Code).

 ## At a glance